carrizo93/carrizo93.github.io/content/lists/Current-bangers/index.md

 showComments: false
 showRecent: false
 ---
 Listening to Drake at 9 in the morning at work is not a vibe.
-So, I started exploring into softer music. beebadoobee is my goat
+So, I started exploring into softer music. beebadoobee is my goat!!!
+Once lunch time is over, I lock in with some Calvin Harris classics.

 <!-- playlist-->{{< spotify type="playlist" id="4Z0k6v2FQX17XKzh1Ky4mw?si=1e471d7368fd4b12" width="500" height="800" >}}